ppavank83/marketguard-india/README.md

 models/random_forest_downside_10pct_20d_v1.joblib
 ```

-Large datasets and trained model files may be excluded from Git.
+The two final Random Forest model artifacts are versioned in Git.
+Large historical datasets and regenerable deep-learning checkpoints remain local.

 The current prediction pipeline uses only the 79 ordered model features during inference.
 Future target columns are not passed to the models.